 Do you ever feel, Lawn mowing is a tedious job?
 And if the engine of your lawn mowing machine keeps cutting off because of its outdated spark plug, it becomes more disturbing.
 In such a case, changing the spark plug should be the to-do thing.
 Now questions may arise regarding– What Spark Plug To Use For Lawn Mower?

-Well, worry not because I have got you covered.
-This piece of writing will guide you to choose the perfect spark plug and will address a few other queries relating to spark plugs.
+Well, worry not because we have got you covered.
+This piece of writing will guide you – on how to choose the right spark plugs and will address a few other queries relating to choosing lawn mower spark plugs.

-Let’s know about some mostly faced symptoms so that you know whether or not the problem is with your spark plug.
+Several causes or symptoms may appear when your spark plugs not working properly.
+And you can easily identify it.
+Let’s know about some mostly faced symptoms so that you know whether or not the problem is with your spark plugs.

-This is the most commonly occurred problem when the spark plug is bad.
+This is the most commonly occurring problem when the spark plug is bad.
 The land mower gets harder than normal to start.

 If it’s a push mower, then it will require more pulls than necessary, and if it’s a lawn tractor, then turning the key once won’t start the engine.
-This happens when the spark created by the plug is too weak to ignite the fuel.
+This happens when the sparks created by the plug are too weak to ignite the fuel.

 Even after you have managed to start the engine, it will cut off after a while.
 You will have to crank the engine again, which will be more difficult now because of the heat produced.